'Pardon Edward Snowden' petition seeks White House response

-WASHINGTON (Reuters) - A petition to pardon Edward Snowden, who has acknowledged leaking secret documents from the U.S. National Security Agency, had attracted more than 30,000 electronic signatures by Monday evening, one day after it was posted on the White House website.
+WASHINGTON, June 10 (Reuters) - A petition to pardon Edward Snowden, who has acknowledged leaking secret documents from the U.S. National Security Agency, attracted more than 22,000 electronic signatures by Monday afternoon, one day after it was posted on the White House website.

 “Edward Snowden is a national hero and should be immediately issued a full, free and absolute pardon for any crimes he has committed or may have committed related to blowing the whistle on secret NSA surveillance programs,” read the petition created by “P.M.” of Rochester, New York, on Sunday.

 Snowden, an outside contractor for the NSA, announced in a video on Sunday from Hong Kong that he was the source of leaks about the ultra-secret agency’s surveillance programs.
-By Monday, he had dropped out of sight and was expected to be at the center of an extradition battle to face U.S. legal charges.
+By Monday, he had dropped out of sight and was expected to face an extradition battle to face U.S. legal charges.

 The NSA has requested a criminal probe into the leaks and, on Sunday, the U.S. Justice Department said it was in the initial stages of a criminal investigation.